F - J

 Read moreMenu Description: "Hearty grains, wholesome oats, almonds and English walnuts."

-Wholesome grains and nuts get it on in this clone for the signature pancakes from the country's largest pancake chain.
+Wholesome grains and nuts get it on in this clone of the signature pancakes from the country's largest pancake chain.
 The whole wheat flour and oats add more flavor, while the nuts pitch in for a crunch in every bite.
 Take a break from gummy, bland traditional pancakes.
 Use my IHOP Harvest Grain N Nut Pancakes recipe for a breakfast that pacifies your pancake urge, and leaves you feeling peppy.Find more of my IHOP copycat recipes here.

 Source: Top Secret Restaurant Recipes 2 by Todd Wilbur. -